Our People

 I first heard Prokofiev’s Peter and the Wolf when I was five years old, and since then, music has been a huge part of my life.
 I was able to attend some wonderful Robert Mayer concerts for children and soon began learning the flute and piano and joining the choir at school.
 Eventually I studied singing for four years at the Guildhall School of Music and Drama including two years on the opera course.
 After several years singing professionally, in between bringing up three children, I decided to go into the administrative side of music.

 I took up jobs at the London Symphony Orchestra, Harold Holt Music Management and Decca Records, then in 1999 I joined BBC Radio 3 where I worked on the Lunchtime Concerts, the Opera and the Proms Season, carrying out research for the presenters, arranging recording sessions, booking artists and liaising with agents and concert venues.
-I recently retired and after having met Philip Jones at a concert I became very interested in the work of AYM.
+I recently retired and after having met Philip Jones at a concert I became very interested in the work of Young Sounds UK.

 Awards Adjudication Panel